tydeu/imperia/README.md

 # Imperia

 Imperia is a **work-in-progress** experiment with imperative programming in Lean.
 At present, the focus is an alternative `do` notation (using the keyword `μdo`) that supports non-monadic types.
-However, the implementation is not complete, so it is currently lacking many features of the standard `do` notation (e.g., `for`, `mut`, `match`).
+However, the implementation is not complete, so it is currently lacking many features of the standard `do` notation (e.g., `for`, `mut`).

 ## Example